olebole/irafdoc/doc/onedspec.dispcor.rst

-  In addition to the one or two reference dispersion functions for each input aperture there may also be image header keywords REFSHFT1 and REFSHFT2 specifying reference spectra whose dispersion function zero point shifts (the <tt>"shift"</tt> parameter in the database files) are to be applied to the reference dispersion functions.
+  In addition to the one or two reference dispersion functions for each input aperture there may also be image header keywords REFSHFT1 and REFSHFT2 specifying reference spectra whose dispersion function zero point shifts (the <span style="font-family: monospace;">"shift"</span> parameter in the database files) are to be applied to the reference dispersion functions.
 The shifts from REFSHFT1 will be applied to the dispersion functions from REFSPEC1 and similarly for the second dispersion functions.
 The reference shifts need not be present for every aperture in a multispectrum image.
 By default the mean shift from all the reference apertures having a zero point shift is applied to all the reference dispersion functions.
-If the REFSHFT keyword has the modifier word <tt>"nearest"</tt> following the spectrum name then the shift from the nearest aperture in spatial position (from the aperture extraction limits in the original 2D spectrum as recorded in the 6th and 7th fields of the APNUM keywords) is used for a particular input aperture.
+If the REFSHFT keyword has the modifier word <span style="font-family: monospace;">"nearest"</span> following the spectrum name then the shift from the nearest aperture in spatial position (from the aperture extraction limits in the original 2D spectrum as recorded in the 6th and 7th fields of the APNUM keywords) is used for a particular input aperture.
 If the modifier word is
-  <tt>"interp"</tt> then the nearest two apertures are used to interpolate a zero
+  <span style="font-family: monospace;">"interp"</span> then the nearest two apertures are used to interpolate a zero
   point shift spatially.
   </p>
   <p>